lifebottle/lifebottle.github.io/projects/ndx/ndx-sidequestguide.md

 ---

-## [SQ31] Contract with the Spirit 1 (精霊と契約1)
+## [SQ31] Pact with the Spirits 1 (精霊と契約1)
  **📅 Timing**: At the start of Act 3
  **📍 Location**: AC.4203 Euclid Village
  **✅ Condition**: After watching SQ30 "Heroes of Time (Klarth)," exit to the World Map and then re-enter Klarth's house.

  **📝 Step**: While Klarth is present, Inspect the light on the left side of the first floor of the Cavern of Burning Sands to obtain the "Golden Key."
- **🎁 Reward**: Costume "Spirit Master," Garnet, Golden Key (can now open the brown treasure chest containing the contract item).
+ **🎁 Reward**: Costume "Spirit Master," Garnet, Golden Key (can now open the brown treasure chest containing the pact item).

 ---

-## [SQ32] Contract with the Spirit 2 * (精霊と契約2 ※)
+## [SQ32] Pact with the Spirits 2 * (精霊と契約2 ※)
  **📅 Timing**: At the start of Act 3
  **📍 Location**: -

  **✅ Condition**: Talk to Efreet in the Cavern of Burning Sands.
- **📝 Step**: You can re-fight Efreet.
+ **📝 Step**: You can rematch Efreet.
 If you win, he will disappear, but he will reappear if you exit to the World Map once.
  **🎁 Reward**: -

- **✅ Condition**: After completing SQ31 "Contract with the Spirit  1," obtain the corresponding contract item and talk to the spirit while Klarth is present.
-You can re-fight by selecting "Fight Again" and make a contract by selecting "Make a Contract" (if this condition is not met, only a rematch is possible).
+ **✅ Condition**: After completing SQ31 "Pact with the Spirit 1," obtain the corresponding pact item and talk to the spirit while Klarth is present.
+You can rematch by selecting "Fight Again" and make a pact by selecting "Make a Pact" (if this condition is not met, only a rematch is possible).
 If you win the rematch, the spirit will disappear, but he will reappear if you exit to the World Map once.
- **📝 Step**: After obtaining the "Aquamarine" from Euclid Village, re-fight Undine in the Limestone Cave and make a contract.
+ **📝 Step**: After obtaining the "Aquamarine" from Euclid Village, rematch Undine in the Limestone Cave and make a pact.
  **🎁 Reward**: Dio and Klarth learn Undine.

- **📝 Step**: After obtaining the "Opal" from the Limestone Cave, make a contract with Sylph in Lone Valley.
+ **📝 Step**: After obtaining the "Opal" from the Limestone Cave, make a pact with Sylph in Lone Valley.
  **🎁 Reward**: Dio and Klarth learn Sylph.

- **📝 Step**: After obtaining the "Amethyst" from Lone Valley, make a contract with Shadow in the Temple of Darkness.
+ **📝 Step**: After obtaining the "Amethyst" from Lone Valley, make a pact with Shadow in the Temple of Darkness.
  **🎁 Reward**: Dio and Klarth learn Shadow.

- **📝 Step**: After obtaining the "Ruby" from the Deep Forest Surt, make a contract with Gnome in the Cavern of Spirits.
+ **📝 Step**: After obtaining the "Ruby" from the Deep Forest Surt, make a pact with Gnome in the Cavern of Spirits.
  **🎁 Reward**: Dio and Klarth learn Gnome, Compendium Esoterica.

- **📝 Step**: After obtaining the "Turquoise" from the Tower of the Zodiac, make a contract with Maxwell in the Moria Mine.
+ **📝 Step**: After obtaining the "Turquoise" from the Tower of the Zodiac, make a pact with Maxwell in the Moria Mine.
  **🎁 Reward**: Dio and Klarth learn Maxwell, Costume "Spirit Magician," Title "Summoner"

- **📝 Step**: After obtaining the "Moonstone" in SQ37 "Roleplayer's Job 2," make a contract with Luna in the Tower of the Zodiac.
+ **📝 Step**: After obtaining the "Moonstone" in SQ37 "Roleplayer's Job 2," make a pact with Luna in the Tower of the Zodiac.
  **🎁 Reward**: Dio and Klarth learn Luna, Crescent Arrow.

- **📝 Step**: After obtaining the "Topaz" from the Cornerstone of the Ice Wolf, make a contract with Aska in the Ancient City of Thor.
+ **📝 Step**: After obtaining the "Topaz" from the Cornerstone of the Ice Wolf, make a pact with Aska in the Ancient City of Thor.
  **🎁 Reward**: Dio and Klarth learn Aska (when winning a rematch, "Bursting Ancient Forbidden Grimoire")

- **📝 Step**: Win the Coliseum expert rank with Arche to obtain the "Diamond" and then make a contract with Origin in the Treantwood
+ **📝 Step**: Win the Coliseum expert rank with Arche to obtain the "Diamond" and then make a pact with Origin in the Treantwood
  **🎁 Reward**: Dio and Klarth learn Origin, costume "Summoner," title "Elementalist" (when winning a rematch, "Falling Ancient Forbidden Grimoire")

- **📝 Step**: After obtaining the "Sardonyx" from Glitnir Mountain, make a contract with Volt in the Mjolnir Cave
+ **📝 Step**: After obtaining the "Sardonyx" from Glitnir Mountain, make a pact with Volt in the Mjolnir Cave
  **🎁 Reward**: Dio and Klarth learn Volt

- **✅ Condition**: After completing SQ31 "Contract with the Spirit  1" and SQ33 "The Mystery of Forbidden Magic," if you talk to the demon in the demon realm with the corresponding contract item, you can re-fight by selecting "Fight Again" and make a contract by selecting "Make a Contract" (if this condition is not met, only a rematch is possible).
+ **✅ Condition**: After completing SQ31 "Pact with the Spirit  1" and SQ33 "The Mystery of Forbidden Magic," if you talk to the demon in the demon realm with the corresponding pact item, you can rematch by selecting "Fight Again" and make a pact by selecting "Make a Pact" (if this condition is not met, only a rematch is possible).
 If you win the rematch, the spirit will disappear, but he will reappear if you exit to the World Map once.
- **📝 Step**: After obtaining the "Sapphire" from the Wayland Plains, rematch and contract with Gremlin Lair in the Deep Forest Surt
+ **📝 Step**: After obtaining the "Sapphire" from the Wayland Plains, rematch and pact with Gremlin Lair in the Deep Forest Surt
  **🎁 Reward**: Dio learns Gremlin Lair, Shakunage (when winning a rematch, "Falling Research Material")